 They ruled the marine world, trading in risk, adventure and wealth.
 And then something happened.

 Something which makes a visit to this curious corner of Massachusetts all the more rewarding.
 So here's a guide to things to do in Nantucket.
-But first, join me on the high seas for a trip to the past...
+But read on for a travel story on the high seas and a trip to the past...

 Nothing gives a different perspective faster than arriving somewhere by sea.